-3.1 Basis of preparation
+Basis of preparation

 The financial statements of the Company are presented in RON ("Romanian Leu"), using going concern principles.
-All values are rounded to the nearest two decimals.
 The financial statements have been prepared on the historical cost basis, except for certain items that have been measured at fair value, such as certain non-current assets and financial instruments, as presented in the notes to the financial statements.